BUZZDOCK 2.0 TERMS OF SERVICE

 Version 2.0 Certified

-Buzzdock 2.0 is certifed as a Trusted Download Program by TRUSTe signifying that the Buzzdock 2.0 application has been tested by TRUSTe for compliance with TRUSTe's TDP program requirements including transparency, accountability and choice regarding the collection and use of your personal information.
-TRUSTe's mission, as an independent third party, is to accelerate online trust among consumers and organizations globally through its leading privacy trustmark and innovative trust solutions.
-If you have questions or complaints regarding the Buzzdock 2.0 application, please contact us at Alactro LLC at 2885 Sanford Ave SW # 18327, Grandville, MI 49418 or by email at email@example.com or by phone at (760)-266-5099.
+Buzzdock 2.0 is certified as a Trusted Download Application by TRUSTe signifying that Buzzdock has been tested by TRUSTe for compliance with TRUSTe's TDP program requirements including transparency, accountability and choice regarding the collection and use of your personal information.
+TRUSTe's mission is to accelerate online trust among consumers and organizations globally through its leading privacy trustmark and innovative trust solutions.
+If you have questions or complaints regarding the Buzzdock 2.0 application, please contact us at Alactro LLC at 5042 Wilshire Boulevard, #18327, Los Angeles, CA 90036, or by email at email@example.com or by phone at (424)-285-1934.
 If you are not satisfied with our response you can contact TRUSTe here.
-The TRUSTe Trusted Download program covers only the certified software downloaded from this site.
-It does not cover other related applications such as mobile versions, Facebook or Twitter apps.
+The TRUSTe Trusted Download program does not cover other related applications such as mobile versions, Facebook or Twitter apps.

 Introduction and Acceptance of Terms

 Buzzdock is a downloadable browser add-on ("Buzzdock") distributed by Alactro LLC (the "Company", "we" or "us") and available at www.Buzzdock.com (the "Site").
 Buzzdock enhances the search functionality of your favorite search engines and websites.
+Adobe Flash Player is required to enable Buzzdock’s functionality.
 Buzzdock, the Site, and any related features, products, services, functionalities or content offered by the Company shall be referred to herein as the "Services".
 The Company and Services are based in the U.S. You must be 18 or over to use the Services.

 PLEASE READ THROUGH THIS AGREEMENT CAREFULLY, AS IT CONTAINS IMPORTANT INFORMATION REGARDING YOUR LEGAL RIGHTS, REMEDIES AND OBLIGATIONS.